tenzir/tenzir/web/docs/use/import/README.md

-   To designate a selector field, use the `--selector=FIELD:PREFIX` option to specify a colon-separated field-name-to-schema-prefix mapping, e.g., `tenzirctl import json --selector=event_type:suricata` reads the value from the field `event_type` and prefixes it with `suricata.` to look for a corresponding schema.
+   To designate a selector field, use the `--selector=FIELD:PREFIX` option to specify a colon-separated field-name-to-schema-prefix mapping, e.g., `tenzir-ctl import json --selector=event_type:suricata` reads the value from the field `event_type` and prefixes it with `suricata.` to look for a corresponding schema.